 In the hospitality industry, a hotel booking could go through multiple "states" like booked, canceled, checked_in, checked_out etc. In this example, you might want to send a series of emails, SMS or mobile notifications related to the transaction state - an email before the customer checks in, and a thank-you notification after they check out.
 Blueshift's Transaction Modeling makes it easy for you to orchestrate these messages that are all related to the same transaction.

-In the eCommerce industry, the states can be browsing products, add to cart, remove from cart, checked out, order placed, and cancelled.
+In the eCommerce industry, the states can be order_placed, confirmed, shipped, delivered, order_cancelled, and returned.
 In such a case, you may want to send emails at different steps.
 For example, a user places an order, you would like to send them an email and a text message.
-If a user adds a product to the cart but leaves and does not proceed, may be you'd like to send them a push notification that reminds them of the abandoned cart.
+If a user confirms an order, may be you'd like to send them an email.
 You can use Blueshift's transaction modeling to create journeys like that.

 In the sales industry, if your site tracks various steps of a transaction, a sales executive's interaction with a prospect may contain many steps.
 For example, the first interaction of an executive with a prospect may be a lead.
 Followed by an in-person message to someone from the prospect's team, validating if the prospect can truly lead to revenue, then you send an offer, negotiate on terms, and close the deal.
 In such a case, you can use transaction modeling to create a journey that optimizes to convert the prospect into a deal.